kq-li/kash/README.md

 	- Supported commands
 		- Most bash commands
 		- "kash" (try it!)
-- Processes operators from left to right; supports multiple operators
+- Processes operators from left to right
 	- ; between commands executes the first, then the second
+		- Multiple ; supported
 	- < redirects stdin to read from a file
 	- > redirects stdout to overwrite a file
 	- >> redirects stdout to append to a file